AWS CloudFront

 https://s3.amazonaws.com/dd-lambda-edge/datadome-lambda-edge-py-latest.zip

-1. Replace YOUR_DATADOME_LICENSE_KEY with your own DataDome server-side key, available in your DataDome dashboard.
+1. Replace YOUR_DATADOME_LICENSE_KEY with your DataDome server-side key, available in your DataDome dashboard.

-2. Restore other specific configuration stored during Step 2.
+2. Restore other specific configurations stored during Step 2.

-3. We need to Deploy this up to date version to Lambda@Edge.
-Click to Actions and Deploy to Lamda@Edge
+3. Click to Actions and Deploy to Lamda@Edge to deploy this up-to-date version.

-4. Select the Cloudfront distribution and click Deploy
+1. Select the CloudFront distribution and click Deploy.